 - Our software is compatible with Mac OS (and OS X) 10.9 and above, but only tested on the current version (macOS 10.15.4 as of this writing, August 7, 2020)

-- Our software is primarily tested on Windows 10.
-Windows 7 and Windows 8 are also supported though Microsoft no longer supports Windows 7: https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information
+- Our software is primarily tested on Windows 10 and Windows 11, which are officially supported.
+Windows 7 and Windows 8 are also unofficially supported, though Microsoft no longer supports Windows 7: https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information

-- Windows Server versions are likely supported as they are similar to the desktop versions though we do not test on Windows Server
+- Scaffold will likely run on Windows Server and Enterprise versions, as they are similar to the desktop versions, though they are not officially supported

 - It is advisable to adjust your automatic updates and power settings to disable sleep or hibernate, as these might interfere with processing data